Epiphane/SatisfactoryLootMaps/README.md

 # Satisfactory Loot Maps
 This python program generates Satisfactory Loot Maps using CSV data that holds crash site and item drop information.
 The program consists of three files - `main.py`, `data.py`, and `graphics.py`.
 Main is the main program, data handles reading from the CSV data, and graphics does all of the matplotlib and drawing work.

-Video on Sign210 can be found [here](https://youtu.be/Uh9rmpF6Kw0).
+Video on Satisfactory Loot Maps can be found [here](https://youtu.be/Uh9rmpF6Kw0).

 ## Example Satisfactory Maps